 The accompanying unaudited condensed and consolidated interim financial statements include the accounts of Northeast Bancorp ("Northeast" or the "Company") and its wholly owned subsidiary, Northeast Bank (the "Bank").
 These financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and notes required by GAAP for complete financial statements.
 In the opinion of management, the accompanying consolidated financial statements contain all adjustments (consisting principally of normal recurring accruals) considered necessary for a fair presentation of the Company's financial position at March 31, 2011, the results of operations for the three-month and 93-day period ended March 31, 2010, the 181-day period ended December 28, 2010 and the three- and nine-month periods ended March 31, 2010, the changes in stockholders' equity for the 93-day period ended March 31, 2011, the 181-day period ended December 28, 2010 and the nine-month period ended March 31, 2010, and the cash flows for the 93-day period ended March 31, 2011, the 181-day period ended December 28, 2010 and the nine-month period ended March 31, 2010.
-Operating results for the nine-month period ended March 31, 2011 are not necessarily indicative of the results that may be expected for the fiscal year ending June 30, 2011.
+Operating results for the nine-month period ended March 31, 2011.
 For further information, refer to the audited consolidated financial statements and notes thereto for the fiscal year ending June 30, 2010 included in the Company's Annual Report on Form 10-K.